sjtrny/TetrominoEngine/README.md

-TetronimoEngine
+TetrominoEngine
 =========

-TetronimoEngine is a tetronimo engine written in Objective-C.
+TetrominoEngine is a tetromino engine written in Objective-C.

 License
 -
-TetronimoEngine is licensed under the terms of the [WTFPL].
+TetrominoEngine is licensed under the terms of the [WTFPL].
 Please see the [LICENSE] file for full details.

 Credits
 -